alexchenuw/devopslabs/Lab-12/README.md

 ## Lab 12.
-Create your own namespace and set it as your default namespace
+Create a new namespace and set it as your default namespace
 ___
-> create your own namespace
+> create a new namespace

-* create a namespace for yourself on the cluster
+* create a new namespace on the cluster
 ```
 kubectl create namespace <name of your namespace, use your netid here>
 ```